It’s time to have an Ardbeg Day sample lineup of some of Ardbeg’s award-winning expressions. We’re sipping on Islay time now!

 Ah, island time…unhurried, palm trees swaying in soft tropical breezes, white sandy beaches, fruity drinks with little umbrellas…(hold up there, where are we?)
 Oh, sorry…wrong island!
 You’ll forgive that this California girl has been to Hawaii, but never to Islay (although I really do want to go there someday).
 But you’re right, it’s Islay time we want to focus on (still unhurried), and the Ardbeg distillery in particular.
 Why Ardbeg?
 Well, Ardbeg Day was last weekend, and I had a chance to savor an excellent Ardbeg Day sample lineup courtesy of Lauren Petka of The Baddish Group.

 Officially founded in 1815 (though whisky was distilled there before that), Ardbeg was at one time the largest distillery on Islay.
 Now it’s the second smallest, but it’s popularity is booming thanks to its quintessential representation of that great Islay whisky characteristic…peat.
 As one of the most heavily peated spirits from Islay, the Ardbeg line is bold and challenging, yet there are different levels fruity, spicy, and sweet overtones that set the various offerings apart from just being peat monsters.
-[Side note: I discuss peat in scotch in Where there’s smoke there’s…PEAT!, so I won’t beat you over the head with it here (thanks for that!).]
+[Side note: I discussed peat in scotch before, so I won’t beat you over the head with it here (thanks for that!).]
 As a result, Ardbeg expressions have layers and layers of aromas and flavors to experience and enjoy.
 This year the aforementioned Ardbeg Day celebrated the “village of Peat & Love” (see their cute movie) with a limited release of Ardbeg Grooves which I was fortunate enough to sample (thanks, Lauren!).

 Ok, let’s set aside any more ado and get to the tasting notes! (yes, let’s!)